 All Brit and Ki staff in the UK are employed by the Brit Group services company, Brit Group Services Limited (BGSL), and the full staff cost disclosures are included in the notes to those accounts.
-An outsourcing fee is charged by BGSL to BSL and then recharged to the Syndicate to reflect its share of the cost of various services provided by BGSL to the Syndicate.
+An outsourcing fee is charged by BGSL to BSL and then recharged to the Syndicate to reflect its share of the cost of various services provided by BGSL to the Syndicate, including non-Ki specific staff costs.
+In addition, BGSL incurs costs for Ki specific staff.
+These direct costs are also recharged by BGSL to BSL and then recharged to the Syndicate.